Segment human cells (in mitosis)¶

 We can see many cell nuclei on a dark background.
 Most of them are smooth and have an elliptical shape.
 However, we can distinguish some brighter spots corresponding to nuclei undergoing mitosis (cell division).

-Another way of visualizing a greyscale image is contour plotting:
+Another way of visualizing a grayscale image is contour plotting:

 The contour lines are drawn at these levels: